A forecast of using fast radio burst observations to constrain holographic dark energy: Introduction

 The capability of future FRB data in improving the cosmological parameter estimation in the $w\rm{CDM}$ and Chevallier-Polarski-Linder (CPL) models was studied in ref.~\cite{Zhao:2020ole}.
 It has been shown that the FRB data could break the parameter degeneracies in the CMB and GW data.
-But these two models and the most considered models in the literature \cite{Deng:2013aga,Gao:2014iva,Wu:2020jmx,Hagstotz:2021jzu,Wu:2021jyk,Zhou:2014yta,Jaroszynski:2018vgh} are parametred and phenomenological models, and thus it is important to consider some dark energy models with deep and solid theoretical foundations and see whether the FRB data are still useful in cosmological parameter estimation in these dark-energy theoretical models.
+But these two models and the most considered models in the literature \cite{Deng:2013aga,Gao:2014iva,Wu:2020jmx,Hagstotz:2021jzu,Wu:2021jyk,Zhou:2014yta,Jaroszynski:2018vgh} are parameterized and phenomenological models, and thus it is important to consider some dark energy models with deep and solid theoretical foundations and see whether the FRB data are still useful in cosmological parameter estimation in these dark-energy theoretical models.
 In this work, we investigate two dark energy models, i.e., the holographic dark energy (HDE) model and the Ricci dark energy (RDE) model.
 The HDE model is viewed to have a quantum gravity origin, which is constructed by combining the holographic principle of quantum gravity with the effective quantum field theory \cite{Li:2004rb,Wang:2016och}.
-The HDE model not only can naturally explain the fine-tuning and coincidence problems \cite{Li:2004rb}, but also can fit the observational data well \cite{Zhang:2005hs,Zhang:2007sh,Chang:2005ph,Li:2013dha,Xu:2016grp}.
-Its theoretical variant, the RDE model, uses the average radius of the Ricci scalar curvature rather than the future event horizon of the universe as the infrared (IR) cutoff within the theoretical framework of holographic dark energy \cite{Gao:2007ep,Zhang:2009un}.
+Recently, a general covariant local field theory of HDE \cite{Lin:2021bxv} and the structure formation in the effective field theory of HDE is studied \cite{Ganz:2021hmp}.
+The HDE model not only can naturally explain the fine-tuning and coincidence problems \cite{Li:2004rb}, but also can fit the current and historical observational data well \cite{Zhang:2005hs,Zhang:2007sh,Chang:2005ph,Li:2013dha,Xu:2016grp,Huang:2004wt,Feng:2007wn,Ma:2007pd,Akhlaghi:2018knk,Sadri:2018rcp}, and have the potential to solve some major cosmological problems, such as the Hubble tension \cite{Dai:2020rfo}.
+The RDE model, as a theoretical variant of HDE, uses the average radius of the Ricci scalar curvature rather than the future event horizon of the universe as the infrared (IR) cutoff within the theoretical framework of HDE \cite{Gao:2007ep,Zhang:2009un}.
 Although the RDE model is not favored by the current observations \cite{Xu:2016grp}, we still study it as a demonstration in the issue of forecasting the capability of FRB data in cosmological parameter estimation.

 In this paper, we shall first combine the future FRB data with the current CMB data from \emph{Planck}, and then we will study the combination of two future big-data low-redshift measurements, the FRB data and the GW standard siren data, in cosmological parameter estimation in the HDE and RDE models.